 (For the purpose of this calculation, an increase in the demand of an Independent Variable Load from Point A to Point B is a positive value)

-CROn is the change in Contingent Resource Output MW for event n calculated by subtracting the MW value at Point A from the MW value at Point B and described as follows:
+CROn is the change in Contingent Resource Output MW for event n calculated by subtracting the MW value of CROn at Point A from its MW value at Point B and described as follows:

 When a resource loss within a Balancing Authority Area is the triggering event for event n, or occurs between Point A and Point B of event n, it is necessary for the impacted Balancing Authority to record the Contingent Resource Output lost for event n.
 In the case of the loss of a Jointly-Owned Unit where the output is split to multiple Balancing Authorities through the use of Dynamic Schedules or Pseudo-Ties at the scan rate, each applicable Balancing Authority will measure the change in Contingent Resource Output MW from Point A to Point B for its respective output of the Jointly-Owned Unit.